 Many people are drawn to this ruin as it is less crowded than Chichén Itzá, but it still offers plenty of fascinating insight into the Maya world, so don’t feel like you have to choose just one!

-This full day tour of the Cobá ruins includes a chance to scale the Nohoch Mul structure, a cenote swim, and wraps up with a guided visit to the Tulum ruins.
+This full-day tour of the Cobá ruins includes a chance to scale the Nohoch Mul structure, a cenote swim, and wraps up with a guided visit to the Tulum ruins.
 If you’re curious about Mayan culture, don’t miss this!

-9. Experience Colonial Valladolid
+9. Experience Colorful Valladolid

 If you came to the Riviera Maya hoping to experience some of Mexico’s colonial charm, you won’t be able to find it in Playa del Carmen.
 You will be able to find it in Valladolid though!